inasafe/inasafe-doc/docs/source/training/socialisation/index.rst

 Socialisation Training Manual
 =============================
-A short course intended to "socialise" the attendees with the basic workflows typically carried out when performing a natural disaster scenario analysis with QGIS and |project_name|.
+A short course intended to "socialise" the participants with the basic workflows typically carried out when performing a natural disaster scenario analysis with QGIS and |project_name|.